FrancesReagan/task-dashboard/README.md

 _Built with_
  -React - frontend framework

  -Vite - Build tool and development server

- -Tailwind CSS - Utility-first CSS framework -Javascript ES6+ - Programming Language
+ -Tailwind CSS - Utility-first CSS framework

+ -Javascript ES6+ - Programming Language

 _To Use_
  -Fill in the task form with:

   -Title: brief description of task

   -Description: detailed notes about the task

   -Due Date: when the task should be completed by

-  -Priority: choose from "Low", "Medium", or "High" priority levels -Click `Add Task` to create a new task
+  -Priority: choose from "Low", "Medium", or "High" priority levels

+-Click `Add Task` to create a new task

 _Managing Tasks_
  -Complete/Uncomplete: click the check button to toggle task status

  -Delete: click the trash icon to remove a task

+ -View Details: all task information is displayed in the task card

+_Dashboard Features_
+ -Statistics: view real-time counts of total, pending, in-progress, completed, and overdue tasks.
+ -Theme Toggle: you can switch between light and dark modes.
+ -Export: you can download all tasks as a JSON file for backup or sharing (as previously stated above)